4/8/2020: Project Director William Kurtz has updated this blog entry to reflect the project’s latest findings.

-Approximately 180,000 African-American men enlisted in the Union Army during the Civil War.
-In our first pass through the compiled military service records online at Fold3.com or at the National Archives, we have discovered that 233 of these men were born in Albemarle County, Virginia.
-Of those Albemarle men, 70 died while serving in the army, a 28.2% mortality rate that is significantly higher than the 18.5% figure for all USCT soldiers.
-We believe this disparity to result in part from the concentration of 40 Albemarle men in the deadly 65th and 67th USCT Infantry regiments, both of which suffered large numbers of casaulties from disease.
+Approximately 180,000 African American men enlisted in the Union Army during the Civil War.
+In examining compiled military service records online at Fold3.com or at the National Archives, we have so far discovered that 255 of these men were born in Albemarle County, Virginia.
+Of those Albemarle men, 72 died while serving in the army, a 28.2% mortality rate that is significantly higher than the 18.5% figure for all USCT soldiers.
+We believe this disparity to result in part from the concentration of 41 Albemarle men in the deadly 65th and 67th USCT Infantry regiments, both of which suffered large numbers of casaulties from disease.
 Overall during the war, 66 Albemarle USCT soldiers died from disease while only five died from battle wounds (another died as a result of an accident).

-Louisiana proved to be the deadliest state in our sample, with 19 deaths from disease overall and 8 at Morganza Bend.
+Louisiana proved to be the deadliest state in our sample, with nineteen deaths from disease overall and eight at Morganza Bend.
 USCT units at Morganza Bend suffered especially heavy losses from disease.
 The 16,000 soldiers in the hot, swampy area of southern Louisiana encountered diarrhea and typhoid as major killers.
 In the final period of the war, many of the 65th and 67th were stationed in a state that historian Margaret Humphreys called the “mass graveyard for black troops.”
 These regiments coped with extreme weather and insufficient supplies.
 A colonel of the 67th estimated one to three deaths daily in Louisiana.

 These data regarding mortality among Albemarle County USCT men emerged from our original pass through the sample and are preliminary findings.
 Further research will explore other locations as well as the impact of disease on men who survived.
 Over the course of the war, for example, almost 88% of the 54,000 USCT soldiers who contracted diarrhea or dysentery did not perish.
 Additionally, it may be fruitful to consult pension records and other sources to examine the effects of disease on soldiers after the war’s conclusion.

-Sources: Compiled Service Records, RG 94 National Archives and Records Administration, Washington, D.C., accessed for each soldier through Fold3 (https://www.fold3.com/browse/273/); Margaret Humphreys, Intensely Human: The Health of the Black Soldier in the American Civil War (2010); Bonnie Brice Dorwart, M.D., Death is in the Breeze: Disease during the American Civil War (2009).
+Sources: Compiled Service Records, RG 94 National Archives and Records Administration, Washington, D.C., accessed for each soldier through Fold3.com (https://www.fold3.com/browse/273/); Margaret Humphreys, Intensely Human: The Health of the Black Soldier in the American Civil War (2010); Bonnie Brice Dorwart, M.D., Death is in the Breeze: Disease during the American Civil War (2009).